jose-caballero/no_way_i_am_doing_this_manually/README.md

 ### wrapper scripts around the kayobe commands

-In case that helps, there are avaialable wrapper bash scripts around the kayobe commands.
+In case that helps, there are wrapper bash scripts around the kayobe commands available in this Github repo.
 These wrappers perform the following steps:
 - execute the kayobe command and redirect the output to a log file
 - call a parser to extract the relevant parts from that log file:
-    - every paragraph containing the string "fatal:"
+    - every paragraph containing the string **fatal:**
-    - every paragraph containing the string "PLAY RECAP"
+    - every paragraph containing the string **PLAY RECAP**

 The list of wrapper scripts is as follows:
 - inventory_from_netbox.sh